pubsubdb/pubsubdb/README.md

 ```

 ## Design
 Use [YAML](./docs/quickstart.md) to define the activity sequences that make up your workflows.
-PubSubDB will handle the orchestration of these activities and monitor their outcomes.
-It's especially adept at unifying processes across microservices.
 By associating any function on your network with a topic in the YAML definition, PubSubDB will trigger your function when the flow runs.
+With retry and idempotency support baked in, PubSubDB provides durable function execution regardless of legacy network complexity.

 ```yaml
 app: